Thank You, Educators!

 Dear Educators,

-They say it’s cheesy to start a letter with a pun, but honestly?
-I think you all are just grate. 🧀 As we kick off Teacher Appreciation Week (May 4–8, 2026), we want to take a moment to pause and recognize the heart of our iCivics community: you.
+As we kick off Teacher Appreciation Week (May 4–8, 2026), we want to take a moment to pause and recognize the heart of our iCivics community: you!

-Beyond fostering curiosity and critical thought, you are helping build a healthier, more engaged democracy, one student at a time.
+Beyond fostering curiosity and independent thought, you are helping build a healthier, more engaged democracy, one student at a time.
 That impact is not lost on us.
 Your work fuels our sense of purpose and keeps us grounded in what matters most.
 We know the communities, families, and young people you serve feel that same impact every day.

 We also recognize that your time and energy are constantly in demand.
 While we can’t solve every challenge, we remain committed to supporting you in meaningful ways.
-And as summer approaches and classrooms wind down, our work at iCivics is ramping up.
+Even as summer approaches and classrooms wind down, our work at iCivics is ramping up.
 We’re preparing for what we hope will be a strong, supportive start to the next school year.

 We’ve heard your insights and feedback, and in that spirit, we’re excited to share a preview of what’s ahead: